selwynpolit/d9book/book/nodes-and-fields.md

 ### What can I do with a call to first() on an entity reference field?

 After loading a node, I want to see the value in an entity reference field.
-I can call `referencedEntities` to pull out it's values and loop thru them -- I get Nodes in that instance.
+I can call `referencedEntities` to pull out its values and loop thru them -- I get Nodes in that instance.

 ```php
 $refs = $node_to_update->get('field_sf_account_ref')->referencedEntities();